Hydrologists held about 6,700 jobs in 2018. The largest employers of hydrologists were as follows:

 Most hydrologists work full time.
 However, the length of daily shifts may vary when hydrologists work in the field.

-Hydrologists need at least a bachelor’s degree for entry-level positions; however, some workers begin their careers with a master’s degree.
+Hydrologists typically need a bachelor’s degree for entry-level jobs; however, some employers prefer to hire candidates who have a master’s degree.

 Education